Climate of Allentown, Pennsylvania: Winter

 Winters are cool to cold, with January's high temperature at 35 °F. The highest temperature recorded was 76 °F in February, 87 °F in March, and 72 °F in both December and January.
 Snowfall is common, with amounts varying greatly between seasons.
 Snow, ice, sleet, and freezing rain can cause road problems and school closures.
 In February 2007, Interstate Highway 78 was closed just west of the city.
 Drivers were stranded on the stretch of highway for as much as 24 hours, with overturned tractor trailers blocking the way.
 Winter sports are popular, such as snowboarding and skiing, and they can be enjoyed in the Pocono Mountains, just north of the Lehigh Valley.

 Spring

 Spring is a season of growth, with new grass growing and flowers blooming.
 Animals come out of hibernation, and sun fills the city and its surroundings.
 Temperatures are on the rise, but March and April bring much rain, with light rain that can last for hours on end.
 That gives way to warm May and June months, and shore weather is in the forecast for many residents.

 Natural disasters

-Hurricanes, tropical storms, and Tropical Depressions are all summer threats.
+Hurricanes, tropical storms, and tropical depressions are all summer threats.
 Severe thunderstorms are an even bigger threat, and can cause flash flooding.
-When flash flooding occurs, mudslides are rare but are possible.
-Tornadoes and earthquakes are not common, but they have been reported.
-Blizzards have happened, but usually once every ten or fifteen years.
+When flash flooding occurs, mudslides are rare but possible.
+Tornadoes and earthquakes are also rare but have been reported.
+Blizzards occur approximately every ten or fifteen years.